hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 fi
 ```

-The incompatible portal can then be re-enabled with the same script instide the autostart mechanisim of the intented
+The incompatible portal can then be re-enabled with the same script inside the autostart mechanisim of the intented
 environment.
 Keep in mind that the directory for disabled portals needs to be created manually and this script needs
 to have access to /usr/share/xdg-desktop-portal/portals/ and the disabled directory.
 {{< /hint >}}